joshwh11/pi_project/README.md

    this HTTP Request Template.

 9. To update the LED pins, the RPi will be continuously running the checkHealth.py application as AppDynamics updates the syntheticHealth.txt file via policy triggers.
-On your RPi, navigate to pi_project and run checkHealth.py via:
+On your RPi, navigate to pi_project, edit checkHealth.py to have your URL, then run checkHealth.py via:

    ```python3 checkHealth.py```